mna/0value/posts/throttled: guardian of the web server.md

 `RateLimit(quota Quota, vary *VaryBy, store Store) *Throttler`

-This function creates a throttler that limits the number of requests allowed in a time window, which is a very common need in public RESTful APIs.
+This function creates a throttler that limits the number of requests allowed in a time window, which is a very common requirement in public RESTful APIs.

 The Quota interface defines a single method: